 A copper roof is an extremely efficient energy saving material compared to asphalt or stone shingles, primarily relating to heat gain.
 Add in the longevity of these panels (up to 1,000 years in many European examples) and you get an economical metal, even when accounting for the high initial copper roof cost.
 Copper roofs are known for their recyclability, longevity, energy efficiency and thermal efficiency.

-A copper roof that's been correctly installed and properly ventilated can help homeowners lower heating and cooling costs by up to 25%.
+Copper sheets for roofing that have been correctly installed and properly ventilated can help homeowners lower heating and cooling costs by up to 25%.
 Copper's ability to reflect the sun's UV rays rather than absorb them make it a smart, energy efficient roofing choice.

 Bridger Steel offers most of our steel panels in copper.
 Copper roof panels, unlike other metal panels like aluminum or steel, require expert installation.
 While copper is an excellent option as a roofing panel, its malleability is among the factors that make it a challenging installation.